biagiomaf/smart-comfyui-gallery/README.md

 The `Makefile` contains a `build`, `run` and `kill` targets to ease the process of building and running the container.
 Adapt the variables in the `Makefile` to match your setup before performing a `make run`.

-Those environment variables are also compatible with a `compose.yaml` usage.
+Those environment variables are also compatible with a `compose.yaml` usage as can be seen in the example file.

 ---